kba/hocr-spec/1.1/spec.md

   * syntactically, must be a UNIX-like pathname or http URL (no Windows pathnames)
   * may be relative
-  * cannot be resolved to the actual file in general (e.g., if the hOCR file becomes separated from the image fiels)
+  * cannot be resolved to the actual file in general (e.g., if the hOCR file becomes separated from the image file)
   * if the hOCR file is present in a directory hierarchy or file archive, should resolve to the corresponding image file